J-Neuwford/RL-Maze/README.md

 ![heatmap example](image.png)

+## How It Works

+The agent's goal is to find the goal.

+The agent has a list of possible **actions**: [up, down, left, right]

+The agent has a **state**: [x, y] describing it's position on a 2D grid.

+When the agent finds the goal, it will restart at the start location.
+This is defined as an **episode**.

+The agent will receive and then remember rewards for different situations.
+For example:

+- reaching the goal: 10
+- hitting a wall: -1
+- taking a step: -0.1
+- hitting a hazard: -5

+To start with, the agent's movement will be completely random (**epsilon** at value 1).
+After each episode, this randomness will decay and rely more apon it's knowledge of rewards for each action at a given state.

 # Todo

-- refactor Q-Learning script to a monobehavior to enable simultaneous agents.
+- refactor Q-Learning script to a monobehavior to enable simultaneous agents. ✅
-- update readme
+- add a UI to display parameters.
-- add an arrow visualisation to show preferred direction at each state.
+- add functionality to export Q-table data.

 ## The Q-Learning Algorithm

-This took me so much time to understand, and still might be wrong, but here is my understanding:
+This took me so much time to understand.
+I'm still not 100% sure I can explain it properly.

 ![Q-Learning algorithm](image-1.png)